minnyres/keepassxc-windows-arm64/README.md

 ### Cross compile on Windows x64

 There is a [workflow file](https://github.com/minnyres/keepassxc-windows-arm64/blob/main/.github/workflows/ci_windows_arm64.yaml) to cross compile on Windows x64 with GitHub actions.
 The third-party libraries are built with vcpkg except Qt5.
-The key point to build Qt5 is to apply the patch `0001-fix-qt5-arm64-build.patch`.

 ### Native build on Windows 11 ARM64